Last Bronx

-is a 3D fighting video game developed by Sega AM3 on the Sega Model 2 mainboard.
-It was released in Japanese game centers in 1996.
-Home versions of Last Bronx were produced for the contemporary Sega Saturn and Windows systems.
-In Japan, Last Bronx was novelized and serialized into comics and radio drama.
-A VHS video documenting the motion capture process used for the game and introducing the characters was released in 1996.
-A year later, Takashi Shimizu directed the live-action movie (V-Cinema).
+is a 1996 fighting video game developed by Sega AM3 on the Sega Model 2 mainboard.
+It was released in Japanese and American arcades before home versions were produced for the Sega Saturn and Windows systems in 1997.
+Set in a crime-ridden Tokyo, the game follows rival street gangs who take part in a weapon fighting tournament.
+Last Bronx became a big hit in Japan, and it was soon novelized and serialized into comics and radio drama, and a year later Takashi Shimizu directed the direct-to-video live-action movie.
 On June 29, 2006, Sega released Last Bronx on PlayStation 2 as a tenth anniversary celebration.